On The Other Side (of the planet)

 There are millions of shops and restaurants within a 5 - 10 minute walk from our apartment building.
 I can’t wait to start going out to them more.
 City life does not disappoint.

 Of course, I miss my family and friends.
 Talking to family and friends is hard in my new timezone.
 It’s 5 PM for them when I wake up.
 In my day, I have American evenings and mornings later.
 We talk enough, but the “off hours” are lonely when it’s prime time.
 But that’s okay.
-I will be making friends here soon!
+I’ve made friends here.
+Good people are nice when getting comfortable.
+I don’t have to tell you that.
+Relax the shoulders, release the tension the back, breathe deeply through the nose and be grateful.

 My wife’s family has been a huge help in getting us settled in Adelaide.
 We couldn’t have done it without them.
 They pitched in and really saved us energy, money, time, and some of our sanity.
 Big thank you to them.